 Remember, Re-engage, Renew

-St. Matthias Academy, on the original co-ed Pius X High School campus constructed in 1953, is today a Catholic archdiocesan high school for young women.
-Starting with the 2013-2014 academic year, the school will once again become co-ed admitting freshman boys.
+St. Pius X † St. Matthias Academy, on the original co-ed Pius X High School campus constructed in 1953, is today a Catholic archdiocesan high school for young men and women.
+Starting with the 2013-2014 academic year, the school once again became co-ed admitting freshman boys.
 A unique family atmosphere permeates all aspects of school life, and a fundamental focus is placed on the development of a positive sense of self-worth and individual importance.
 Students are encouraged to develop their God-given potential to grow into mature Christian men and women, ready to take their place as leaders in service to their church, their community, and the world.

-The blue buttons above will lead you to the news page, class rosters, a page of planned reunions, a search engine for names and phrases, and a register page to keep your contact information up to date, or add/correct your e-mail address.
-Enjoy your visit and your fond memories of high school, and we hope to see you back to this site often.
+The blue buttons above will lead you to the news page, class rosters, a page of planned reunions, and a register page to keep your contact information up to date, or add/correct your email address.
+Enjoy your visit and your fond memories of high school, and we hope to see you visit this site often.

 School History: The First Ten Years